VibeCoding: How We Deploy Experiments Faster Without Cutting Corners

 Strengths:

-• Easier to debug when things go wrong
+- Easier to debug when things go wrong

-• Knowledge stays in your head, not in AI prompts
+- Knowledge stays in your head, not in AI prompts

-• Works well for problems you understand deeply
+- Works well for problems you understand deeply

 Weaknesses:

-• Slower iteration cycles
+- Slower feedback cycles

-• Higher upfront time investment
+- Higher time investment at the start

 VibeCoding